klaramcfredriksson/klaramcfredriksson/README.md

 # Add your own content

-To add pages to your site, you can either write a markdown file (`.md`) or you can write an HTML file.
-It's much easier to write markdown than HTML, so that's the recommended approach ([here's a great tutorial](https://markdowntutorial.com/) if you need to learn markdown in 5 minutes).

 Any markdown or HTML file that you create will be available on your website under `https://<yourusername>.github.io/<pagename>`.
 For example, if you create a file `about.md` (or `about.html`) then it'll exist at `https://<yourusername>.github.io/about`.